 5. Deciding How Far You’re Willing to Go

 I’ll be honest, we didn’t go all the way.
 We hung out on the potty, we let our boy pee on trees, and we even ran a one-week intensive “no pants allowed” potty training, similar to the American three-day weekend version.
-Because of all that, we could call our boy potty trained at two.
-But hadn’t been willing go all the way.
+Because of all that, we could call our boy potty trained at 2.
+Butm we hadn’t been willing go all the way.
 We weren’t about to have our child running around outside with a hole in his pants or peeing on sidewalks as he strolled through town.
-Maybe if we had, we would have had him potty-trained a year earlier before arriving in China ⏤ but we were only willing to go so far.
+Maybe if we had, we would have had him potty-trained a year earlier, before arriving in China ⏤ but we were only willing to go so far.

 That’s the truth about elimination communication.
 It works, but there’s more to it than just technique.
 It takes an entire culture to make it work.
 And if you’re going to try in the West, you’ve got to decide just how much staring you’re willing to endure.